 Icedrive Pricing & Value

 Icedrive offers several paid plans.
-If you upgrade from your iPhone, you can select the Lite plan, which has 100GB of storage for $47.88 per year.
-Pro I’s one-year plan costs $71.88 for 1TB of storage.
-Icedrive also offers two-year plans, and every plan includes a 14-day money-back guarantee.
+If you upgrade from your iPhone, you can select the Pro I plan for 1TB of storage and costs $4.92 per month on the one-year plan.
+Icedrive also offers lifetime plans, and every plan includes a 14-day money-back guarantee.

 Icedrive’s cloud storage service has 10GB of free space, so it’s easy to take it for a spin.
 Read more about its features in our Icedrive review.